 Noonan syndrome — Noonan syndrome (MIM #163950) is a relatively common autosomal dominant disorder with an estimated incidence of one in 1000 to 2500 live births.
 Approximately 50 percent of children with Noonan syndrome have a mutation in the PTPN11 gene, mapped to chromosome 12q24.1, which encodes the non-receptor protein tyrosine phosphatase SHP2 [68-70].
 Children with mutations in PTPN11 have mild growth hormone resistance .
 Less common mutations have been described in KRAS, SOS1, and NRAS (which, like PTPN11 mutations, result in upregulation of the RAS-MAP kinase pathway [72-77]), as well as mutations in RAF1, RIT1, MAP2K1, and BRAF [71,78,79].
 Mutations in one these genes are found in approximately 70 percent of individuals with Noonan syndrome.
 Noonan syndrome and neurofibromatosis type 1 may occur together in patients with certain NF1 mutations [80-82] (see "Neurofibromatosis type 1 (NF1): Pathogenesis, clinical features, and diagnosis").
 Some patients with PTPN11 mutations also have a syndrome that includes giant cell lesions of bone or soft tissues.
 (See "Giant cell tumor of bone".)

-Noonan syndrome is characterized by minor facial dysmorphism (hypertelorism, downward eye slant, and low-set ears), proportionate short stature, and heart disease, most often pulmonic stenosis and hypertrophic cardiomyopathy [68,83,84].
-Other common findings include a short webbed neck, chest deformity (pectus excavatum), cryptorchidism, intellectual disability (mental retardation), bleeding diathesis, and lymphedema [68,84,85].
-There appears to be a modest association between Noonan syndrome and several types of cancer, including neuroblastoma, acute leukemia, low grade glioma, and embryonic rhabdomyosarcoma [86,87].
+Noonan syndrome is characterized by minor facial dysmorphism (hypertelorism, downward eye slant, and low-set ears), proportionate short stature, and heart disease, most often pulmonic stenosis and hypertrophic cardiomyopathy [68,83-85].
+Other common findings include a short webbed neck, chest deformity (pectus excavatum), cryptorchidism, intellectual disability (mental retardation), coagulation abnormalities with or without bleeding diathesis, lymphedema, and problems with motor performance [68,84,86-88].
+There appears to be a modest association between Noonan syndrome and several types of cancer, including neuroblastoma, acute leukemia, low grade glioma, and embryonic rhabdomyosarcoma [89,90].

 The cardiac manifestations were assessed in an echocardiographic study of 118 patients with Noonan syndrome .
 A dysplastic pulmonary valve was present in eight patients (7 percent), six of whom had significant stenosis.
 Among the 110 patients without valve dysplasia, significant pulmonic stenosis was present in 22 (20 percent).
 Other abnormalities included secundum atrial septal defects, localized anterior septal hypertrophy, and diffuse hypertrophy.